Afro Blue Celebrates Donny Hathaway's "This Christmas"

 If you would like to share this information on social media to encourage alumni, students and other fans to vote for Howard University’s Afro Blue, please tag @UpStagedNCPA and use the hashtags #NCPAchamps, #UpstagedU and #NCPAacappella.

-Professors Eichelberger and Franke Appear in Documentary Film
+Professors Eichelberger and Franke Appear in Dvorak Documentary

 The film examines Antonin Dvorak's Symphony no. 9 (1893) in light of Dvorak's interest in and support of African American and Native American music, and his prediction that Black Americans would define America's music in the years to come--a promise that has proved true through the global popularity of jazz, R&B, hip-hop, etc. The producers of the film summarize the key issues this way: